Im-Hassan-wd/Snow-Boader/README.md

 Game Mechanics We Used

-- Driving car forwards and backwards
+- Move along the track
-- Turning car left and right
+- Rotate forwords and backwards
 - Increase speed up when drive over "Speed Ups"
 - Decrease Speed when bump into "Slow Downs"
 - Pick up packages when drive over them